AI Weekly: Calls for facial recognition moratorium highlight need for protection from surveillance tech

 Scholars like Shoshana Zuboff and Ruha Benjamin say surveillance capitalism is designed to disregard a person’s agency.
 If private companies can rush to create markets and make surveillance feel inevitable, the idea goes, people might just give up and forfeit their power.
 Passionate people studying the proliferation of facial recognition, like those who have testified before Congress in the past year, also say it’s often used by people in power to track, monitor, or extract value from those without power.

 In response to government analysis that proves bias and fear that oppressive surveillance can be used to control people, lawmakers in about a dozen U.S. states are currently considering some form of facial recognition regulation.
 A Congressional committee may soon propose legislation regulating the use of facial recognition software by government, law enforcement, or the private sector.
-Restrictions suggested in hearings last week include the prohibition of use at protests or political rallies so as not to stifle 1st amendment rights and a requirement that law enforcement be required to disclose when the tech was used to arrest or convict a suspect.
+Restrictions suggested in hearings last week include the prohibition of use at protests or political rallies so as not to stifle First Amendment rights and a requirement that law enforcement be compelled to disclose when the tech was used to arrest or convict a suspect.

 If federal policy like the kind being considered becomes law, facial recognition regulation could protect individual rights without the need for a moratorium.
 Standards for how it can be used, tests like the kind NIST performs and Microsoft endorses that allow third-party vendors to verify performance results, and limitations on AI’s use in hiring practices and public places need to be defined and enforced.